chaitanyak52/pipelines/sdk/python/kfp/dsl/databricks/README.md

 - DeleteJobOp, to delete a Spark Job from Databricks.
 - SubmitRunOp, to submit a one-time Job Run in Databricks.

-SubmitRunOp is the most complete of them all, as we can create the Op by using the complete Databricks spec as a Python dictionary or its individual parts as named parameters.
-It also provides 2 helper methods to create the Op by using a json string containing the spec or a file name containing the spec in json format.
-The rest of the Ops only support passing the complete Databricks spec as a Python dictionary for now.
+We can create the Ops by using the complete Databricks spec as a Python dictionary or its individual parts as named parameters (not supported by Job Ops yet).
+SubmitRunOp also provides 2 helper methods to create the Op by using a json string containing the spec or a file name containing the spec in json format.

 ## Setup